mediaboxAdvanced

 <a href="http://iaian7.com/webcode/mediaboxAdvanced"><img src="/images/webcode/mediaboxAdv/mediaboxAdvIcon.png" style="vertical-align: middle; margin-top: -2px;" alt="mediaboxAdvanced" /> mediaboxAdvanced</a>

-Post any bugs or issues you come across to the Google Group, not the comments below.
-I encourage you to test out features and bang around a bit on it; if something isn’t working, please let me know the OS platform, browser, media type, and an online example of the problem.
+Post any bugs or issues you come across to the Google Group.
+I encourage you to test out features and bang around a bit on it; if something isn’t working, please post the OS platform, browser, media type, and an online example of the problem.

 Send me your blog posts, tutorials, or other content, I’d be happy to list them here!
-Please note that I’ve unfortunately lost a good portion of links, many for previous versions of mediaboxAdvanced.
-Let me know of any updates, and ones that I’m missing (especially if they were listed here previously!).
+Let me know of any updates or links that are missing.

 Rapid-Ideas.com [English] has an article on using mediaboxAdvanced with RapidWeaver.